An Age of Information Characterization of SPS: Main Results

-Clearly, the pmf approximation of the AoI given in Theorem~\ref{thm:pmfAoI} depends on the time of observation $\variableT$.
+denoting the stationary probability distribution of empty slots $\numEmptySlots{\variableX}$ in frame $\variableX$.
+A detailed explanation on the existence of a stationary distribution $\probNumEmptySlots{\rNumEmptySlots}$ can be found in Section~\ref{subsec:stationarity}.
+The parameter $\maxCollidedReselections$ describes the maximum number of collided reservations that we take into account within the model.
+The parameter $\maxOngoingTransmissions$ describes the maximum number of transmissions per reservation that we take into account within the model.
+The accuracy of the approximation increases as $\maxCollidedReselections$ and $\maxOngoingTransmissions$ increase.
+A detailed derivation of Approximation~\ref{thm:pmfAoI} can be found in Appendix~\ref{sec:derivation_pmf}.
+Clearly, the pmf approximation of the AoI given in Approximation~\ref{thm:pmfAoI} depends on the time of observation $\variableT$.
 However, it is worth noting that this dependence concerns only the position $\position{\variableT}$ and not the frame index $\frameIndex{\variableT}$.
 For a compact representation of the different distributions for the different positions, we average the distribution of the AoI over all possible positions and represent them as